sitMCella/openapi-3-object-converter/README.md

 ## Documentation

 This application is useful to convert a complex Java class to an OpenAPI 3 Schema Object definition.
+The OpenAPI 3 YAML Schema Object is inserted into an OpenAPI 3 document.
 The generated OpenAPI 3 document is a single and complete OpenAPI 3 document with a simple template.
 The converted Java class is inserted as a Schema Object into a sample POST request with body content "application/json".